-Remember that grandparents often adopt one of the most selfless support roles in a carrying to term journey.
+Remember that grandparents often adopt one of the most selfless support roles in a carrying-to-term journey.
 We all know the selfless love and physical suffering the mother willingly endures, and we recognize the pain, support, and sacrifices fathers bear throughout this experience.
-Yet, I wonder how often we stop and think about the sacrifices that grandparents make and what the intensity of the grief they are experiencing is like.
+Yet, how often do we stop and think about the sacrifices that grandparents make and what the intensity of the grief they are experiencing is like?

 So, reach out, especially this Grandparents Day.
 Validate them as grandparents and the role they play in their family.
 Ask how they are doing and find out what needs they have that you can meet.
 Hold space for their grief and be a safe space for them to share it freely.

 “So, reach out, especially this Grandparents Day.
 Validate them as grandparents and the role they play in their family.
 Ask how they are doing and find out what needs they have that you can meet.
 Hold space for their grief and be a safe space for them to share it freely.”

 In many ways, remembering is the absolute best and most important way you can offer support.
 One of the biggest worries that parents and grandparents face after the loss of their baby and grandbaby is that people will forget.